leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 Attach the servo arm, at about 90 degrees, perpendicular to the servo body. *Be careful not to twist the Servo splines while adding the arm - if you do, stop and run the previous command again!* Add the servo arm screw.

 Next, tighten down the M3x10mm BHCS that clamps the servo arm down on the servo drive shaft splines.
+This will make an impression of the splines, locking the servo arm in place.

 Happy Hare sets up theoretically good servo postions during installation, however they should be calibrated.
-ERCF requires precise servo calibration to work correctly.
+ERCF *requires* precise servo calibration to work correctly.
 To get that precision, you need to run through this process to update and record the correct angle for the `UP` position.
 Refer to the pictures below to see what each of the servo arm positions should look like.

 ```yml
 MMU_SERVO POS=up